Hackerman342/private_repos/README.md

 # private_repos
 A comprehensive list of my private repositories

-This list references all of my repositories containing solutions specific to coursework that I have made private in keeping with the academic honor code.
+This list references all of my repositories containing solutions to specific course assignments that I have kept private in keeping with the academic honor code.
 I would be happy to share these with anyone wishing to evaluate the scope of my experience.

 Please contact me at kwc57@cornell.edu with any questions or requests.